obscrivn/RBootcamp/chapter1.md

 - Paste two variables into one string
 - Convert the number into a character string

+*** =hint
+Remember characters must be enclosed into quotes, numbers are not.

 *** =pre_exercise_code
 ```{r}
 # no pec